h3-Hanouzz/tower-of-gods-file/README.md

 2. Upload it into MakeCode Arcade
 3. Make any changes you see fit
 4. Download the file, in format for the AdaFruit PyGamer
-5. Replace the .uf2 file in this repository
+5. Replace the .uf2 file in this repository (delete the old one, upload the new one)